rivernews/djangorest-angularcli-eb/README.md

   - Backend: beanstalk
   - Cross domain setting: jwt

+## NEXT Angular

-## NEXT - Angular: how to do rounting, page layout rendering, and more.
+How to do rounting, page layout rendering, and more.

 - Keep following the official hero tutorial.